How to Optimize Your Ecommerce Value Proposition

 While this formula and similar ecommerce ROI calculators can be great for getting a general idea of the revenue changes associated with your investment, they aren’t always able to encompass the full context surrounding those revenue figures.
 When applied to online B2B ecommerce stores, the figure this formula yields is narrow and potentially misleading.

 Online B2B merchants that own their market are unlikely to see their revenue increase upon implementing a new ecommerce platform.
 If your store is a market dominator, you will need to look beyond revenue figures to determine what your return on investment would be with a new ecommerce platform.
-Investigating the potential impact of new ecommerce software on long-term metrics like customer lifetime value (more on that below) will give you a much better idea of what your ROI will really look like.
+Investigating the potential impact of new ecommerce software on long-term metrics like customer lifetime value (more on that below) will give you a much better idea of what your B2B ecommerce ROI will really look like.

 If your current ecommerce site fails to capture and retain customer interest, those customers may start spending less or even looking elsewhere.
 Customers are more likely to return when they have an account on a site they find easy to navigate and understand.
 Improving customer return rates with an ecommerce site built to engage them means increasing customer lifetime value, a significant source of revenue.
 To learn more about how customer lifetime value can be increased with a customer-centric ecommerce site, check out the Miva Paper Store case study.

 Are your sales and care teams tied up with busywork?
 How much of their day is actually spent in sales, retention, and support?
 If a new ecommerce platform frees up their time by automating sales and support processes, they can spend more of the day supporting customers, closing deals, and focusing on the initiatives that mean the most to your bottom line.
+This is another form of ROI to consider.

 Even small mistakes can make a big impact on your bottom line, especially when they occur on a regular basis.
 Without a comprehensive ecommerce platform managing error-prone processes like tax calculation, inventory updates, and shipping, B2B businesses are at risk of making costly and frequent errors.